Fergus-OH/lightning-Helmholtz-solver/README.md

-the following flag parameters can be specified
+The following flag parameters can be specified: